Predator: Badlands: Plot

-Dek is a Yautja runt from Yautja Prime, who seeks approval from his father, clan leader Njohrr.
-He vows to hunt the Kalisk, a seemingly unkillable apex predator on the "death planet" Genna.
-Before he can leave however, Njhorr arrives and orders Dek's brother Kwei to kill him, deeming him too weak for the clan.
-Kwei defies the order and remotely activates his transport ship to take Dek to Genna.
-Dek is forced to watch helplessly as Njhorr executes Kwei.
+Dek is a Yautja runt from the Yautja home planet of Yautja Prime.
+Seeking approval from his father, clan leader Njohrr, Dek plans to hunt the Kalisk, an apex predator on the "death planet" Genna, feared even by Njohrr.
+Before Dek can leave, Njohrr arrives and orders Dek's brother Kwei to kill him, deeming him too weak for the clan.
+Defying the order, Kwei activates his ship to transport Dek to Genna, fighting Njohrr only to be defeated and lose an arm; Dek watches helplessly as Njohrr executes Kwei.

-Upon crash-landing on Genna, Dek faces numerous environmental dangers from both flora and fauna.
-He reluctantly allies with Thia, a damaged Weyland-Yutani Corporation android, whose team was destroyed while attempting to capture the Kalisk.
+Upon crash-landing, Dek faces numerous dangers from Genna's flora and fauna, losing almost all of his gear.
+He reluctantly allies with Thia, a damaged Weyland-Yutani Corporation android, whose team was destroyed by the Kalisk.
 Thia offers to help Dek track the Kalisk.
-Later, they are joined by a native creature that Thia names Bud, which marks Dek with its saliva.
-Meanwhile, Thia's "sister", Tessa, is reactivated and begins tracking Dek’s group.
-Tessa later encounters Dek's crash-landed ship and takes his weaponry.
+Later, they are joined by a friendly creature that Thia names Bud, who marks Dek with her saliva while they are camping out of gratitude to Dek for saving her from a wild beast and feeding her.
+Dek later reveals to Thia that his father killed Kwei, prompting Thia to teach him about the wolves on Earth, and that the "alpha" wolf protects the pack, but Dek misunderstands her words and believes he will be the alpha who kills the most.
+Meanwhile, Thia's "sister", Tessa, is retrieved by Weyland-Yutani androids and repaired at their main base, where she is threatened with decommissioning if she fails her mission, and is told of Dek's presence on Genna and that Thia is with him.
+Joined by a Weyland-Yutani team, Tessa begins searching for Dek's group, stumbling across his crashed ship and finding his lost equipment—including cryogenic explosives.